CERIT-SC/echo2/README.md

 Program is being run through command line.
 You can get description of all options by running `./Echo --help`.

-Simplest way, how to run Echo is to provide file with sequences:
+Simplest way to run Echo is to provide file with sequences:

 ``` bash
 ./Echo file_to_be_corrected.fastq
 ```

-Recommended way is to specify not only the file, but also number of cores to use (option `-n` or `--ncpu`):
+Recommended way is to specify the file *and* number of cores to use (option `-n` or `--ncpu`).
+If you don't specify number of cores, program will use only one.

 ``` bash
 ./Echo -n 8 file.fastq